Tailored Support

 Employability is a key outcome for many, if not most, international students.
 They often have strong subject and technical knowledge, but are unaware of the importance of soft skills (e.g., communication, problem-solving, and interpersonal skills) to New Zealand employers.
 As a result, some international students don’t always mindfully develop these skills and attitudes during their studies, or highlight them when they apply and interview for a job.

-The section on Supporting International Student Employability discusses the importance of soft skills to employability in New Zealand, the top soft skills New Zealand employers seek, and how international students can develop these skills while studying.
+The section on Supporting International Student Employability discusses the importance of soft skills to employability in New Zealand, the top soft skills New Zealand employers seek, and how cross-border learners can develop these skills while studying.

 4. Other tips for creating accurate expectations